 What hotel should I stay at?

 There are multiple areas with hotel accommodations nearby.
 Hixson area hotels are just north of the course, where there is a little bit of shopping and some restaurants, a suburban area.
 Just south of the course in the Hamilton Place area, there is a lot more to choose from in terms of shopping and restaurants, but you’ll also be dealing with more traffic.
 And if you choose downtown, be aware that you’ll probably have to pay for parking at the hotel, there is limited shopping but lots of local restaurants.
-We recommend checking TripAdvisor for up-to-date reviews of hotels.
+The options below all have good reviews on TripAdvisor, but we recommend checking for the most up-to-date reviews before booking.